ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Develop project charter
    - D) Control scope

-3. **Open-Ended**: Describe the purpose of the work breakdown structure (WBS) in project scope management.

-4. **Open-Ended**: What steps should a project manager take if there are requested changes in the project scope?

-5. **True/False**: The validate scope process involves obtaining approval of deliverables from the project manager only.
+3. **True/False**: The validate scope process involves obtaining approval of deliverables from the project manager only.

 Would you like additional questions?